andyle1995/andyle1995.github.io/index.md

 This belief extends transformation in two ways: both as an easy threshold to overcome and as automatic fair use.
 A more _nuanced_ approach may consider artistic parody a "get out of jail free card" for fair use.

 **False:** Some interpretations of transformation in the first factor of fair use gave it the widest reach of fair use.
 However, alhough courts recognize fair use in these instances more, transformation is not a requisite for fair use.
 Even instances of genuine transformation may be infringing.
 In [_Warner Bros. v.
-RDR Books_](https://h2o.law.harvard.edu/cases/2007), the courts found that an online encylopedia's substantial additions and alterations to Rowling's Harry Potter did in constitute transformation.
+RDR Books_](https://h2o.law.harvard.edu/cases/2007), the courts found that an online encylopedia's substantial additions and alterations to J.K.
+Rowling's _Harry Potter_ series did constitute transformation.
 However, the substantial unaltered excerpts from the books were still infringing.

 ### undefended copyright is forfeited

-**Myth:** "if I use someone's copyrighted material and they don't stop me, then it's fair use."
+**Myth:** "if I use someone's copyrighted material and they don't stop me, it's fair use."

 Sometimes this is scalled the "rigorous defense" of copyright or trademarks.
 Some erroneously believe the letter of the law forces copyright or trademark holders to rigorously defend their rights lest they be lost.